vektor-inc/vk-blocks-pro/readme.txt

 [ Bug fix ][ Slider ] Fixed a bug in version 1.66.0 where the slider width did not match the content width in certain themes.

 = 1.66.0 =
-[ Specification Change ] Change VK Component Posts Horizontal col class ( Update VK Component 1.6.0 / Discontinued the use of Bootstrap's Grid system )
+[ Specification change ] Change VK Component Posts Horizontal col class ( Update VK Component 1.6.0 / Discontinued the use of Bootstrap's Grid system )
 [ Bug fix ] Fix 1.65.0 translate

 = 1.65.0 =